 Since 2015, EBCLC’s Community Economic Justice Clinic has been researching and drafting model TOPA policies with community groups for Bay Area cities, and specifically Berkeley, as part of its mission to develop meaningful anti-displacement and affordable housing preservation policies that prioritize the needs of low-income communities of color.
 In all of our work, the Community Economic Justice Clinic develops meaningful and effective anti-displacement and affordable housing preservation solutions through a thoughtful and collaborative process that prioritizes the needs of vulnerable tenants and advances racial justice.
 Communities of color have long advocated for increased opportunities for homeownership in Berkeley and the Bay Area.
 TOPA is one tool – not the only tool – to advance these goals of housing and racial justice.

-- Yes2TOPA website (see new FAQs for tenants and landlords)
+- Yes2TOPA website (see FAQs and resources on DC TOPA)

 - Presentation for Housing California Conference 2020 (nuts and bolts of right-to-purchase policies)